hurufu/prolog-docker/README.md

 # All the Prologs

-🚧 This repo is work-in-progress, it isn't documented and may even not work!
+🚧 This repo is work-in-progress, it isn't documented and may not even work!

 The idea behind this repo is to have a usable docker container ultimately for *all* Prolog implementations out there, to be able to easily test portability of your code.

-Currently it support only handful of them, but it will support much more.
+Currently it supports only handful of them, but it will support much more.
 I have a lot of them working on my machine, but I will need to package them to properly include here.